Migration and modernization: Common questions

 How does agent-based migration work?

-Note: The replication appliance is different from the Azure Migrate discovery appliance and must be installed on a separate/dedicated machine.
+The replication appliance is different from the Azure Migrate discovery appliance and must be installed on a separate/dedicated machine.

 Where should I install the replication appliance for agent-based migrations?

-Can I migrate AWS VMs running Amazon Linux Operating system?
+Can I migrate AWS VMs running Amazon Linux operating system?

-VMs running Amazon Linux can't be migrated as-is as Amazon Linux OS is only supported on AWS.
-To migrate workloads running on Amazon Linux, you can spin up a CentOS/RHEL VM in Azure and migrate the workload running on the AWS Linux machine using a relevant workload migration approach.
-For example, depending on the workload, there may be workload-specific tools to aid the migration – such as for databases or deployment tools in case of web servers.
+To migrate workloads running on Amazon Linux, you can spin up a CentOS/RHEL VM in Azure.
+Then, you can migrate the workload that runs on the AWS Linux machine by using a relevant workload migration approach.
+For example, depending on the workload, there might be workload-specific tools to aid the migration, like tools for databases or deployment tools for web servers.

 How do I gauge the bandwidth requirement for my migrations?

 When replication starts for a VM, an initial replication cycle occurs in which full copies of the disks are replicated.
-After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that have occurred since the previous replication cycle.
+After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that occurred since the previous replication cycle.

 Agentless Hyper-V migration